The Best Pizza in Every State

 via tripadvisor.com

 Every good pizza starts with a cooked-to-perfection crust, and that’s exactly what Great Plains Sauce & Dough Co. in Ames has specialized in since they opened in 1979.
 No matter which of the six crust styles you choose—from thick, whole-wheat Denver style to Idaho style, made with potato flour—each is made fresh daily and hand-rolled for each order.
-The toppings aren’t bad, either.
-All in all, the perfect fuel for investigating the best place to go apple picking in every state.
+The toppings aren’t bad either.

 via tripadvisor.com